-Can Xanax Help Treat Insomnia?
+Can Xanax (Alprazolam) Help Treat Insomnia?

 Xanax (formally known as alprazolam) is used to treat a variety of conditions but is probably best known for its ability to ease anxiety symptoms and panic disorders.
 A short-acting benzodiazepine, Xanax is also used to help to treat alcoholism.
 By weaning people off of alcohol, Xanax prevents withdrawal symptoms and dangerous seizures.